Braggiouy/Braggiouy/README.md

 <br>
 Having said all this, I've always been an individual that is always looking to learn new things.
 Therefore, now that I've been granted all this human languages knowledge 📚 , it's time for me to learn computer languages! 🖥️

-I enjoy playing ⚽ football, 🎮 videogames, ☕ coffee and 🎷 jazz.
+I enjoy playing ⚽ football, 🎮 historically accurate video games, ☕ coffee and 🎷 jazz.

 🥇 Graduated as a Front-End Developer with EOI (Escuela de Organizacion Industrial)

 🥇 Recently graduated as a Full-Stack Developer with Reboot Academy.

 ## GitHub stats: